YV3399/E-jet-family-YV/Documentation/guide.markdown

   (This is not possible for Advanced Weather right now, due to the way Advanced Weather simulates winds aloft itself, and happily overwrites our custom wind configuration).

+## Electronic Flight Bag (EFB)

+The EFB is a virtual tablet that can be used to view charts in PDF format.
+See the [EFB documentation](./EFB.markdown) for details on how to get content into the EFB.

+General operation:

+- The screen is clickable, simulating a **touchscreen**
+- LMB clicking on the case flips between portrait and landscape **orientation**
+- Mouse wheel on the case adjusts **brightness**
+- MMB clicking on the case operates the **power** button